Renard Island Strategic Master Plan

 Renard Island End-Use Plan

 Renard Island is one of the only areas in the Green Bay metropolitan area that provides direct access to the waters of the bay.
 With the transfer of ownership, the County is now looking at end-use options for the 55-acre island.
-In 2018, the County received a grant from the WCMP to complete and End-Use Plan for the island.
+In 2018, the County received a grant from the Wisconsin Coastal Management Program to complete an End-Use Plan for the island.
 In order to accomplish this, Brown County is working with a group of stakeholders to review and provide input for the plan and design process.

 Renard Island Working Group